VictorClarke/safe-water/README.md

 # Safe Water 🚰
 ## Context
-### This is a Code for Boston project that is trying to predict health-based drinking water violations using the Environmental Protection Agency's Safe Drinking Water Information System.
+This is a Code for Boston project that is trying to predict health-based drinking water violations using the Environmental Protection Agency's Safe Drinking Water Information System.

-### This project will analyze data from the EPA’s Safe Drinking Water Information System and then integrate other data sets to try to predict health-based drinking water violations in the United States.
+This project will analyze data from the EPA’s Safe Drinking Water Information System and then integrate other data sets to try to predict health-based drinking water violations in the United States.
 The Conservation Law Foundation has expressed interest in this project.
-They might be a potential long-term partner.
+They may be a potential long-term partner.

 ## Possible datasets
 At first we start by considering one dataset.
 Safe Drinking Water Information System.

-In a second time, we will explore other datasets from the EPA, including, but not limited to:
+Then, we will explore other datasets from the EPA, including, but not limited to:

 - the Toxic Release Inventory database,
 - the Superfund Enterprise Management System,